sueddeutsche/editron/docs/howto-write-plugin.md

       return;
     }

-    // store our plugin information on this instance, editor.__selectionPlugin = {
+    // store our plugin information on this instance editor.__selectionPlugin = {
       // add an event-listener, that we can access again later
       select: (event: MouseEvent) => {